-With the rapid spread of COVID-19 from around February 2019, socioeconomic activity has been severely restricted.
-This has affected the Group via a large decrease in railway use, reduced rental income from temporary closures or shorter business hours at station building and other commercial facilities, higher vacancy at hotels, and lower sales at convenience stores and restaurants within station buildings.

-As of the date of publication, the Japanese government has lifted the state of emergency, but the timeframe for the resolution of the COVID-19 situation is unclear.
-As a consequence, it is difficult at this time for the Group to make a reasonable estimate regarding when and to what extent the impact of the situation on the Group's results of operations and financial position will be eased.
+With the rapid spread of COVID-19 from around February 2020 socioeconomic activity has been severely restricted.
+This has affected the Group via a large decrease in railway use, reduced rental income from temporary closures or shorter business hours at station building and other commercial facilities, decreased sales following temporary closures and reduced occupancy rates at hotels, and lower sales at convenience stores and restaurants due to factors including temporary closures and shorter business hours.
+As of the date of publication, the timeframe for the resolution of the COVID-19 situation is unclear and this has affected the Group's results of operations and financial position.
 Furthermore, even if the COVID-19 situation is resolved, there remains a possibility that demand for the Group's railways, station building commercial facilities, hotels, restaurants and other operations will decline over the medium- to long-term if the proliferation of working from home or online lessons leads to an increasing tendency for people to avoid commuting and contact.

-Therefore, if international or domestic outbreak and spread of serious infectious diseases, such as severe acute respiratory syndrome (SARS), new strains of influenza, or COVID-19, cause a decline in overall economic activities as a result of self-quarantine or restrictions on inbound or other forms of human movement, reduction of corporate activities, disruptions in the supply chain, or other factors, there may be a corresponding decline in demand for the Group's business, which could affect results of operations and financial position.
+Therefore, if international or domestic outbreak and spread of serious infectious diseases, such as severe acute respiratory syndrome (SARS), new strains of influenza, or COVID-19, cause a decline in overall economic activities as a result of self-quarantine or estrictions on inbound or other forms of human movement, reduction of corporate activities, disruptions in the supply chain, or other factors, there may be a corresponding decline in demand for the Group's business, which could affect results of operations and financial position.